Asphalt 8: Airborne: Reception

 IGN's Steve Watts was less impressed, scoring the game 7.8 out of 10.
-Although he praised the graphics and gameplay, he was critical of the in-app purchase system; "By the time I reached the mid-point, the hodgepodge of car requirements felt like an unworkable maze.
+Although he praised the graphics and gameplay, he was critical of the in-app purchase system: "By the time I reached the mid-point, the hodgepodge of car requirements felt like an unworkable maze.
 I constantly needed more stars, but by that point progression required me to spend a large wad of cash on a car that might only be useful for one event.
 I would begrudgingly buy it, earn the five stars available in that event, and then go looking for another that could slowly inch me towards the next season.
 Of course, Asphalt is more than happy to remind you that you can simply purchase some cars or in-game currency to speed up the process."
 He concluded that "Asphalt 8: Airborne is a highly polished racer with loads of content, but its pacing is slowed by aggressive gating that pushes too hard toward its in-app purchases.
 The later season requirements are too intrusive and the grind starts to wear thin after a while."

-Asphalt 8+

-Asphalt 8+ is a premium version of the game which is only available with an Apple Arcade.
-The game is based upon an older build of the game, featuring the older garage layout, missing certain cars, and including the now removed Mastery system.
-The biggest change within the game, however, is the lack of microtransactions in the game.
-Players are also able to unlock and fully upgrade every vehicle in the game simply by playing, something not possible in the regular game, with vehicles such as the McLaren Speedtail being a paid car.

-Bans

-Asphalt 8: Airborne uses the anti-cheat to detect any uses of hacks, bots, mods, exploits and any software that interfering the gameplay which will leads to following ban period:

-When the player is banned for the first time, their account cannot be used and the game may not be played for certain days including penalties such as all the scores removed from the leaderboard and having all the progress reset to zero after the ban expires.

-If the player is banned for the second time, their account will be banned permanently and will be no longer usable.